MDIL-SNU/SevenNet/README.md

 - PyTorch >= 1.12.0, PyTorch < 2.5.0

 > [!IMPORTANT]
-> Please install PyTorch manually depending on the hardward before installing the SevenNet.
+> Please install PyTorch manually depending on the hardware before installing the SevenNet.

 Here are the recommended versions we've been using internally without any issues.
 - PyTorch/2.2.2 + CUDA/12.1.0